Christopher A. Wray: Personal life

-Wray married Helen Garrison Howell, a Yale classmate, in 1989.
+Wray married Helen Garrison Howell, a Yale undergraduate classmate, in 1989.
 They have a son, Trip, and a daughter, Caroline, and live in Georgia.

 From January 2016 to July 2017, the month of his confirmation, Wray earned $9.2 million working as an attorney for the law firm King & Spalding, significantly more than his salary as FBI Director.
 According to a calculation from The Wall Street Journal, Wray's net worth in 2017 was estimated to be $23 million to $42 million.

 Wray is a Republican and a member of the Federalist Society.